Wiki · Organization · Last reviewed June 19, 2026

 Comet and Agentic Browsing

 Comet matters because it moves Perplexity from answering questions about the web toward acting inside the web.
-The browser is a privileged surface: it sees pages, tabs, logins, forms, calendars, documents, shopping flows, and identity contexts.
+The browser is a privileged surface: it can see pages, tabs, logins, forms, calendars, documents, shopping flows, and identity contexts.
 An answer engine inside a browser can become an operating layer for attention and action.

 Governance Questions